Snorkeling Coffins Patch – The Stake and The Donut

 We visited two, The Donut and The Stake, and most boat companies will take you to two or three spots.
 Sometimes companies refer to this trip as the Stake, because of a steel post sticking out of the water at an angle.

-To get there you take a medium length boat ride from the Marathon, Vaca Key area.
+For snorkeling Coffins Patch you take a medium length boat ride from the Marathon, Vaca Key area.
 The patch is about three and half miles offshore.
-And although they are patches, they are close enough to the barrier reef that the water is clearer, and there are more species.
+And although they are patches, they are close enough to the barrier reef that the visibility is better, and there are more species.

 Like many of the reefs around this part of the Florida Keys, this location was named for a shipwreck (supposedly a ship carrying coffins).